 Figure 1 Biological processes can attach to the surface of an implant.
+Here, calcium crystals (hydroxyapatite) are firmly adherent to the surface of a saline implant.

-One study was able to isolate bacteria in 36% of patients with symptoms of breast implant illness, a sixfold increase over control subjects.
-Although this study isolated bacteria by culturing the capsule around the implant and touts the effectiveness of removing the capsule in improving the patients' symptoms one should not infer that complete capsulectomy is the only way to treat this.
-Instead, the body of the paper includes explanations of how difficult it is to separate the biofilm (and subsequently the bacteria) from the surface of the implant.
-It requires more sophisticated isolation techniques including sonication (a technology that is infrequently available), morselization of tissue fragments, and longer culture times.121-123 Instead I believe that discerning physicians should infer that implant removal alone is necessary to resolve symptoms since the premise of biofilm is that it requires a foreign device or implant and that without it biofilm cannot exist.
 In fact investigators have shown no difference in symptomatic improvement based on the type or extent of capsule removal and longevity of improvement is unchanged.
 I personally spoke to the authors when they presented these findings in a webinar and proposed that I didn't think that removal of the capsule offered any benefit at all.
 They replied that some surgeons involved in the research felt similarly, but that to fulfill all the aims of the study (which also included submitting enough capsule specimen for heavy-metal testing) at least a partial capsulectomy had to be performed.
 I predict that as we investigate further into device-related problems, potentially including breast implant illness, that we will increase our realization of just how frequently, and importantly, biofilm plays a role in complications.
 I similarly predict that we will be able to show that removal of the capsule is not necessary.

 Despite my efforts to explain why I believe removing the scar capsule is unnecessary, there will continue to be those that believe it is extremely important.
-Other reasons why people continue to encourage complete capsulectomy include contamination by heavy-metals.126-128 We have very high quality publications that refute claims of silicone breast implants being the source for heavy-metal contamination.
+Other reasons why people continue to encourage complete capsulectomy include contamination by heavy-metals.154-156 We have very high quality publications that refute claims of silicone breast implants being the source for heavy-metal contamination.
 Instead, many other lifestyle choices including smoking, presence of tattoos, dietary supplements, and gluten free diets have been shown to have greater influence on finding heavy-metals in tissue samples than being exposed to silicone breast implants.